 The aim of Retro Solitaire is to successfully build four stacks of cards, with one stack for each suit.

-To place a wager, choose the amount that you would like to stake.
+To place a wager, choose how much you would like to stake.

-Retro Solitaire uses a standard deck of 52 cards, which are shuffled randomly into seven columns from left to right.
+This game uses a regular deck of 52 cards, which are shuffled randomly into seven columns from left to right.

 Each column has an ascending number of cards as follows: 1, 2, 3, 4, 5, 6, 7.

-The last card to be dealt to each column will be placed face-up.
+The final card added to each card will be dealt face-up.

-The four suit stacks are empty to start with and the remaining cards are placed into a 'play' deck.
+The four suit stacks are empty to start with and the cards left are shuffled into a 'play' deck.